You've heard of lead generation, but what about demand generation?

 If we look back at stage one, Demand Generation, we could think of the contacts here as "suspects."
 They may have clicked a link on your web page or interacted with you via email.
 Activities in stage one are initial communications or interactions of some sort and, on your side, can often be automated and tracked through a marketing automation platform.
 For example, you could use web tracking software to monitor who clicks links on your website and add them to the growing list of suspects.

 Once suspects have shown interest and are moved to stage two, Lead Nurturing, you can continue to automate their communications by utilizing marketing automation to offer them personalized information automatically and score them based on how they interact with that content.

 Finally, qualified opportunities move from Lead Nurturing to Sales.
 Here is where you can spend more one-on-one time with contacts as they have proven that they are engaged with your brand by interacting with your automated and static communications.
 Once they're here, it is more likely that they will purchase so it is worth spending time with them.

 Once a qualified lead is a client, continue to stay in touch with them by offering monthly update communications that can easily be automated.
 These messages can be used to upsell or just to check in – whatever suits your business's needs.

 If you want to see how marketing automation can complement a demand generation campaign, and offer the same platform to your clients, you may be interested in the SimplyCast White Label Reseller program.
 This program allows you to take SimplyCast's flagship marketing automation platform, SimplyCast 360, and rebrand it to match your company.
 You can then use the technology and its 16 communication and marketing tools to offer clients personalized communication.
 Keeping the platform branded in your company's colors builds even more loyalty and trust while providing you with a revenue stream should you choose to offer the technology to your clients.

-Learn more about SimplyCast's White Label Reseller Program by visiting this page.
+Learn more about SimplyCast's White Label Reseller Program by contacting us at email@example.com.